Universal Resource Scheduling for Dynamics 365 Field Service

-This article describes how Dynamics 365 Field Service uses Universal Resource Scheduling (URS).
-We'll also take a look at how to configure URS for onsite field service scenarios.
+This article describes how Dynamics 365 Field Service uses Universal Resource Scheduling.
+We'll also take a look at how to configure Universal Resource Scheduling for onsite field service scenarios.

 - Resource availability